 On top of that you could be convicted with:

 Also, if you’re involved in a serious collision causing a death, your sentence could be even harsher.

 If your car is sat on the driveway or in a garage and you’re not actually driving it, you may think you don’t need car insurance and you’re only breaking the law if you take the car onto the road.
 Unfortunately, this isn’t the case.
 Unless you have made a Statutory Off Road Notification (SORN) with the DVLA you still need to insure your car.
 The only exceptions are for those whose cars have been off-road since before the SORN was introduced on the 31st January 1998, or if your car has been stolen, sold, scrapped or permanently exported.
 Everyone else must insure their car – without exception!

 Car insurance has been a legal requirement for all motorists since 1988 as stated in the Road Traffic Act, but why do we need it?

 Accidents happen whether it’s your fault or not and it can be very expensive to cover all expenses without insurance.
 Car insurance is there to protect your liability against other drivers due to the chance of a collision.
 It covers the expenses depending on which policy you take out, including vehicle damage to your own car and others, and injuries to yourself, other drivers or passengers and pedestrians.

-Car insurance often isn’t cheap but there are many things that can increase your car insurance quote including the value of the car.
+Car insurance can rise for many different reasons, including the value of the car.
 The more expensive the car, the more expensive the premium can be.
 This is something to consider when buying a vehicle.
-But, there are ways to lower your car insurance.
+However, rising prices of car insurance premiums is no reason to drive without insurance.
+Here are some tips on how to lower your insurance quotes.